The palmaris longus muscle contributes to pain in the wrist, the palm of the hand, and will sometimes extend up into the forearm.

 - Assists in flexing (bending) the forearm

-- It assists in cupping the hand
+- It assists turning the palm down

 Activities that cause palmaris longus muscle pain and symptoms: